 Family law matters may concern some of the most important issues in the lives of New Jersey residents, such as divorce, child custody, child support, spousal support, and the division of assets in a high-value marital estate.
-Because of their long-lasting consequences, they are best handled with the assistance of a capable divorce attorney who can guide individuals in Monmouth County and the surrounding areas through the process.
-At Goldstein Law Group, we are dedicated to helping you protect your rights and pursue a favorable resolution of any contested issues.
+Because of their long-lasting consequences, they are best handled with the assistance of a capable New Jersey divorce attorney who can guide people through the process.
+At Goldstein Law Group, our Middlesex and Monmouth County family law lawyers are dedicated to helping you protect your rights and pursue a favorable resolution of any contested issues.

 New Jersey follows principles of equitable division.
 The court will try to divide marital property equitably and fairly, but this does not necessarily mean an even split.
 The court will examine the length of the marriage, the parties' economic circumstances, and their lifestyle during the marriage.
 Separate property that is inherited or obtained by gifts during the marriage, and property acquired before the divorce, is not divided, but remains the separate property of the spouse who first received it.
 There are certain exceptions to this general rule which can arise if the parties comingle those gifted or inherited assets, or they utilize other marital funds in connection with the inherited asset(s).

 In addition to dividing the marital estate, a New Jersey court may order one spouse to pay the other temporary or permanent alimony or spousal support.
 As with property division, the court will consider the spouses' earning capacity, employability, education, and whether either of the spouses needs further training or education to be able to be self-supporting.
 The court may also look at whether either spouse gave up work to stay at home with minor children.
 After divorce proceedings are over, the court still retains the power to modify an alimony order if one or both spouses' circumstances change.